-As fall approaches, so do the renewal dates for the Florida contractor licenses and a majority of their respective surety bonds.
-And while I’m sure we’re all looking forward to cooler weather and pumpkin spice lattes, there’s a few things we want to inform you of.
+Sooner than we’d like to admit, the fall season will come and go.
+At that point, so will the renewal dates for the Florida contractor licenses and a majority of their respective surety bonds.
+And while I’m sure we’re all looking forward to cooler weather and pumpkin spice lattes, there’s a few things about these Florida surety bonds that you should know.
 By the time you need to renew or apply for your contractor license bond, you’ll know everything you need to speed through the process.

 What is a Florida Contractor License Surety Bond?

 Well, to perform construction projects in the state of Florida you’ll need a surety bond in addition to your contractor’s license.
 A surety bond is a three party contract between you (the Principal), the insurance company who guarantees the bond, and the Obligee (the entity requiring you to get the bond).

 The state of Florida has over 30 different kinds of contractor surety bonds, all varying based on the municipality (city or county) in which the construction project is to be completed.
 A majority of these bonds have a bond amount of $5000, however, they can range from $1000 and even exceeding $25000.

 Additionally, we find that most of these bonds renew on September 30th, not August 31st when your license renews.
 Not all city/county bonds do this though, so keep that in mind.

 When you get your Florida Contractor’s License, the Florida Construction Industry Licensing Board should advise you of whether you’ll need a surety bond for the state of Florida.
 Then, depending on where your project is within the state, you may need an additional city/county bond.